In a city known for “sinful” activities, there are a surprising number of museums and educational attractions to

 Bellagio Gallery of Fine Art: Although not a freebie like other art displays in Vegas, Bellagio’s Gallery of Fine Art costs only $20 and features a rotating selection of exhibits, influenced by cultures from around the world.

-Flamingo Habitat at Flamingo: Tucked behind Flamingo is one of my favorite free things to do in Vegas, a wildlife habitat that is home to a flock of Chilean flamingos and other types of fowl and fish.
+Flamingo Habitat at Flamingo: Tucked behind Flamingo is a wildlife habitat that’s home to a flock of Chilean flamingos and other types of fowl and fish.
 Along the trail are educational placards, which give you a better understanding of the animals within the habitat.